 How did OOMK start and what is its mission?

 Sofia and I both studied at different art schools and encountered one another at zine fairs quite regularly.
 We got talking about girl / feminist zines and a shared interest in seeing a zine that reflected or represented more varied cultures and backgrounds.
-A few weeks after that conversation we met up in the British Museum with our friend Sabba and made a start on making the work we wanted to read.
-Our mission is to support activism and creative practice in women and girls and our group has grown into something really vibrant with different voices.
+A few weeks after that conversation, we met up in the British Museum with our friend Sabba and started working on making what we wanted to read.
+Our mission is to support activism and creative practice in women and girls.
+Our group has grown into something really vibrant with different voices.

 What does the title mean to you?